heshamelmatary/cheri-exercises/src/missions/buffer-overflow-control-flow/README.md

 function is executed.

 1. Compile `buffer-overflow.c` and `btpalloc.c` together with a RISC-V target and exploit the binary to execute the `success` function.
+You also need to compile `serial_server.c` to an ELF and place it in a separate Microkit protection domain, with the highest priority, then generate an image using the Microkit tool.

 **buffer-overflow.c**
 ```C